Non-autonomous iteration of polynomials in the complex plane: The Green function, the logarithmic capacity and asymptotic behavior of polynomial sequences

 More examples of sequences $(p_n)_{n=1}^\infty$ such that $\bigcup_{n \in \mathbb{N}}\left\{\zeta_1^{(n)},...,\zeta_n^{(n)}\right\}\subset K$ and (\ref{eq: normy}) is satisfied can be found in \cite[II.2]{Gaier}.

 Now we turn to other examples.
-The authors of \cite{BB03} define a class ${\mathcal B}$ of sequences $(f_n)_{n=1}^\infty$, where $ f_n(z)=\sum_{j=1}^{d_n} a_{n,j}z^j $ and $d_n\geq2$ for any $n$.
-The coefficients of polynomials in sequences in $\mathcal{B}$ satisfy some conditions, in particular \begin{enumerate} \item[(P2)] there is a constant $A\geq 0$ such that $|a_{n,j}|\leq A|a_{n,d_n}|$ for $j\in\{0,...,d_n\}$ and all integers $n$. \end{enumerate} It was shown in \cite[4.1]{BB03} that the condition $(iii)$ in our Theorem \ref{thm: guided} holds for sequences of class $\mathcal{B}$.
-Therefore they are guided.
-However, our methods apply also to some sequences not belonging to $\mathcal{B}$, because the condition (P2) does not hold for certain KW sequences of polynomials.
+The authors of \cite{BB03} introduced a class $\mathcal{B}$ of sequences $(f_n)_{n=1}^\infty$, where $f_n(z) = \sum_{j=1}^{d_n} a_{n,j}z^j$ and $d_n \geq 2$ for any $n$.
+Formally, in \cite[4.1]{BB03} $\mathcal{B}$ was defined as the class of sequences of polynomials satisfying a variant of the condition $(iii)$ in our Theorem \ref{thm: guided}.
+Therefore such sequences are guided.
+However, in practice, in \cite{BB03} as well as in other works building on it, only sequences of polynomials satisfying some sufficient condition were considered to be members of $\mathcal{B}$.
+In particular, they would satisfy \begin{enumerate} \item[(P2)] there is a constant $A\geq 0$ such that $|a_{n,j}|\leq A|a_{n,d_n}|$ for $j\in\{0,...,d_n\}$ and all integers $n$. \end{enumerate} The necessity of condition (P2) for membership in $\mathcal{B}$ was not addressed in the existing literature.
+We would like to point out that (P2) does not hold for certain KW sequences of polynomials.
+Therefore the class of guided sequences is larger than the class of sequences satisfying (P2).
+Here is an explicit example.